MeminErkenekenXD/Video-Game-with-Remote-Vehicle-Control/README.md

 - **Arduino IDE** : ESP32 is being coded on Arduino IDE.
 - **OBS Studio / OBS Ninja** : OBS is used for taking your phone cameras view (which should be set up on the car) into Unity game screen.
 - **Unity 3D** : Game is developed on Unity Engine.
-There are extra mechanics in addition to controlling the car such as a lap time system and nitrous/boost system.
+Input system as well as communicating with the car (using ESP32's Wi-Fi support).There are extra mechanics in addition to controlling the car such as a lap time system and nitrous/boost system.